davepinch/pinchy.cc/content/camera-roll/2023/04/2023-04-01-the-math-fields-entrence.md

 type: picture
 tags:
   - photograph
-  - Math Fields
+  - The Math Fields
   - reality is math
 ---
-Starting draft of the Math Fields concept.
+Starting draft of [The Math Fields](/the-math-fields/).
 Later I noticed the misspelling.